rtmigo/depz/README.md

 ../mylib2
 ~/path/mylib3

-# the following line will be considered an EXTERNAL dependency,
+# the following line will be considered an EXTERNAL
-# since there is no such dir as ./requests:
+# dependency, since directory ./requests does not exist:

 requests
 ```